 The Best Vacations You've Never Heard Of

 Hawaii.
 St. Barts.
 Jamaica.
 There are certain places that always come to mind when thinking of a heavenly beach vacation.
 But what if you wanted to think outside the box?
 Experience a vacation that's truly unique?
-That's why we've uncovered some of the best-kept secrets in the vacationing world.
+To help you, we've uncovered some of the best-kept secrets in the travel world.

 The Lumbung Cottages were once rice granaries integral to local Indonesian farmers.
-However, when farming techniques advanced, these storage facilities became obsolete, and they were converted into the charming accommodations at Puri Lumbung resort.
-This unique tourism project benefits the local Munduk Village and, in accordance with the Bali Tourism Institute, protects the environment.
+However, when farming techniques advanced, these storage facilities became obsolete, and they were converted into the charming accommodations at the Puri Lumbung resort.
+This unique tourism project benefits the local village of Munduk and, in accordance with the Bali Tourism Institute, protects the environment.

-Accommodations at Puri Lumbung include standard and family cottages, a jungle cabin called Pondok Tamblang and villas that offer private verandas and views of the Java Sea.
+Accommodations at Puri Lumbung include standard and family cottages, a jungle cabin, and villas that offer private verandas and views of the Java Sea.
 Guests here are encouraged to unplug from their everyday lives and find restoration in the simple pleasures of the Balinese way of life.

-There are over 300 islands in Fiji and the Maravu Plantation Resort is located on Taveuni, the third-largest island.
-The resort is committed to an environmental policy that preserves and protects Taveuni's natural beauty.
+The Maravu Plantation Beach Resort is located on Taveuni, the third-largest of Fiji's 300-plus islands.
+It is committed to an environmental policy that preserves and protects Taveuni's natural beauty.
 Recycling, composting, and employing and buying locally are just some of the green practices used daily at Maravu.

-With only 30 guests at a time and a full-time staff of 40 at the resort, the service is first-rate.
+With only 30 guests at a time and 40 full-time employees at the resort, the service is first-rate.
 The staff offers guided nature walks and tours; explore the Vidawa Forest Walk and the waterfalls and natural pools of Bouma and Kulanawai.
 Jungle tours will take you to volcanic Lake Tagimaucia.
-Diving, golf and tennis are also all available to the resort's guests.
+Diving, golf and tennis are also available to guests.

-The Ecohabs Resort is a chain of secluded cliffside huts.
-You reach the resort after an hour-long trek through the Colombian rainforest -- if the hike sounds a bit too strenuous, take the alternative beach route on horseback.
+The Ecohabs resort is a chain of secluded cliffside huts.
+You reach the resort after an hourlong trek through the Colombian rain forest.
+If the hike sounds a bit too strenuous, take the alternative beach route on horseback.
 Once you reach your ecohab, you are met with a spiritual retreat constructed of all-natural materials.
-The views from the ecohabs are breathtaking and encompass the entire nature park.
+The views are breathtaking and encompass the entire nature park.

 A beautiful and relaxing spa offers a medley of treatments to counterbalance adventurous days amid the beaches and jungles.
 Guided tours and hikes are offered to guests of this uniquely beautiful Colombian resort.

-A private island in the Philippines, Amanpulo features blissful beaches, calm indigo waters and immaculate skies.
-There are 40 casitas available to guests of the island, each fashioned after the traditional Philippine "bahay kubo."
-The hillside casitas offer beautiful sea views; the 29 beach casitas have private paths leading down to the beach.
-All the casitas feature a private wooden sun deck for sunbathing and relaxing during your time off from island exploration.
+Located on a private island in the Philippines, Amanpulo features blissful beaches and calm indigo waters.
+There are 42 casitas available to guests of the island, each fashioned after the traditional Philippine bahay kubo.
+The hillside casitas offer beautiful sea views; those on the beach have private paths leading down to the sand.
+All the lodgings feature private wooden sundecks for sunbathing and relaxing during your time off from exploring.

 On an island this beautiful, it's natural that daily activities revolve around the water.
-For those that enjoy scuba-diving and snorkeling, the reefs and clear waters are simply perfect.
+For those who enjoy scuba diving and snorkeling, the reefs and clear waters are simply perfect.
 The resort is only too happy to provide equipment and lessons to guests.

 Another popular nautical pastime is windsurfing.
-This sport is best enjoyed between December and April when the northeast trade winds blow an average of 20 knots.
-Amanpulo also has a small fleet of boats for those seeking to sail the seas and lessons are available for all skill levels.
+This sport is best enjoyed between December and April, when the northeast trade winds blow an average of 23 mph.
+Amanpulo also has a small fleet of boats for those seeking to sail the seas, and lessons are available for all skill levels.

 This exceptional resort knows that good food and drink are essential vacation elements.
-Sulu View is a wonderful breakfast spot and the intimate Kawayan Bar is a floating bamboo platform perfect for private dining.
-Enjoy a romantic dinner at Shigerino's Place -- nestled on a hillside, the views from here are incomparable.
+Sulu View is a wonderful breakfast spot, and the intimate Kawayan Bar is a floating bamboo platform perfect for private dining.
+Enjoy a romantic dinner at Shigerino's Place, which is nestled on a hillside, providing incomparable views.